danvega/code-structure/README.md

 # Spring Boot Code Structure

+This project is a sample project to show how to structure your code in a Spring Boot application.
+Spring Boot is an opinionated framework, but it does not tell you how to structure your code.
+This means that everything I am going through here is my opinion and you are free to disagree with me.

 - No default package
 - In the same package as the main Application class (is possible)
   - If not you will need to add `@ComponentScan(basePackages = {"dev.danvega.post", "dev.danvega.codestructure"})`